Louis Gardet

-Louis Gardet (15 August 1905, in Toulouse – 17 July 1986) was a French Roman Catholic priest and historian.
+Louis Gardet (15 August 1904, in Toulouse – 17 July 1986) was a French Roman Catholic religious brother and historian.
 As an author he was an expert in Islamic culture and sociology who had a sympathetic view of Islam as a religion.
 He considered himself "a Christian philosopher of cultures".
-Islam's men, Mentality of Approaches is one of his best and most widely read works.

 Biography

 His real name was André Brottier and he is known under three identities that correspond to three phases of his life: